-NASS utilizes the June Area and Crops APS surveys for its Agricultural Survey program base.
-Follow-on surveys utilize these base surveys for sampling purposes and as a reference period.
+NASS uses the June Area and Crops APS surveys as the basis for its Agricultural Survey program.
+Follow-on surveys use these base surveys for sampling purposes and as a reference period.

 Examples of follow-on surveys include the following: